Photo: Victor Prataviera

 There was no dialogue.
 It was a monologue.
 Frida spoke compulsively.
 All of a sudden, Amalia realized that Frida was spewing facts straight from the history books to avoid any confrontation or silences during the conversation.

 “Surely you did not come here to have a history class,” she said a sterner voice.
 She did not sound anymore like the lady of frivolous talk.
-“And this is not the reason why I tried to ask contact Herman after so many years.”
+“And this is not the reason why I tried to ask to contact Herman after so many years.”

 Amalia bit her lips nervously and sighed heavily.
 And the more Frida gazed at Amalia, the more her looks reminded those of Friedrich.
 She really missed her son.
 Frida had to restrain herself from embracing and kissing Amalia.
 Instead, she held Amalia’s hands and invited her to come over to her house.
 Frida insisted on paying the bill.
 Then they stood up and walked across the bar towards the hotel lobby.
 Frida nodded her head to the restaurant staff as she and Amalia headed to the street.
 Her right arm leaning on her cane while the left one leaned on Amalia.